 In November last year I completed my 18th transatlantic so my kit bag is now fairly trimmed down.
 Here’s a rundown of the sailing clothes I pack when crossing the pond:

-- 2 sets of foul weather gear
+- 2 sets of offshore waterproofs

-- Boots and trainers
+- Sailing boots and deck trainers

 - 1 full midlayer + 1 fleece